sungml92/2019-nCov/README.md

 | Exponential Growth Coalescent Model  | 1.33E<sup>-3</sup> \[0.54E<sup>-3</sup> - 2.13E<sup>-3</sup>\]  |

 Removing EPI_ISL_406592 yields evolutionary rate of 1.56E<sup>-3</sup> \[0.747E<sup>-3</sup> - 2.49E<sup>-3</sup>\] with constant size model and 1.51E<sup>-3</sup> \[0.616E<sup>-3</sup> - 2.44E<sup>-3</sup>\] with exponential growth model.\
-Interestingly, evolutionary rate increases upon removal of possile outlier.
+Interestingly, evolutionary rate increases upon removal of possile outlier.\
+\
+Estimated mutation rate of 11 SARS genomes was 0.80–2.38 per site per year \[4; calculated by Method 1\].

 ### Note

-As pointed out by \[4\], tMRCA and mean rate is an estimate for sampled population that only span about an year.
+As pointed out by \[5\], tMRCA and mean rate is an estimate for sampled population that only span about an year.
 Especially for tMRCA, only its range can be used as a guide to estimate common sampled ancestor.

 ### Sampling location of 48 nCoV genomes